ZahraAbbasiantaeb/TF-IDF-Information-Retrieval/README.md

 # Information-Retrieval-TF-IDF
 In this project a TF-IDF model is implemented for information retrieval.
-'Hamshahri' news dataset is used for retrieval.
+This models is tested on persian corpus named 'Hamshahri', which is collection of a specific persian magazine.